 What types of organizations can apply for sponsorship?

-Because Group Health Foundation is a 501(c)(4) organization, we are able to support many types of organizations and their events.
-501(c)(3)s, 501(c)(4)s, and other nonprofit corporations are welcome to apply; however, note our restrictions below.
-Your organization must be able to provide documentation of your tax-exempt status or be sponsored by a fiscal agent who has a documented tax-exempt status.
+Because Group Health Foundation is a 501(c)(4) organization, we can support many types of organizations and their events.
+Tribes, 501(c)(3)s, and 501(c)(4)s, and other nonprofit corporations are welcome to apply; however, note our restrictions below.
+Your organization must provide documentation of your tax-exempt status or be sponsored by a fiscal agent who has a documented tax-exempt status.

 What factors does the Foundation consider in the sponsorship process?